NVISIA/docker101/3-build-simple-images/README.md

 ### Use your container to host the website in the container

 - Update the Dockerfile
+- During this build:
+  - Set the working directory to usr/share/nginx/html
-- During the build, copy the cool-website-source folder into the nginx image's HTML folder (/usr/share/nginx/html)
+  - copy the cool-website-source folder into the nginx image's HTML folder (your working folder)
 - Rebuild and test the container - you might have to reload the webpage

 ### Update the Website